-STANAG 5066 service defines access to a single channel (typically access by a single modem) and service to nodes connected by that channel.
+STANAG 5066 defines a service with access to a single channel (typically accessed using a single modem) and service to nodes connected by that channel.
 A system may be connected to multiple channels with independent STANAG 5066 services.
 This routing sublayer enables transparent interconnection of such services.
 Examples as to where this might be useful.